nwenig1/gamblerzParidize/README.md

 # Installation

-Make sure you have postgres installed!
-And run all setup.sql commands on your local postgres database
+Make sure you have postgres installed and run all setup.sql commands on your local postgres database!

 ```
 npm install bcrypt